kubevela/kubevela.github.io/versioned_docs/version-v1.4/reference/addons/velaux.md

 ## Setup with Specified Service Type

 There are three service types for VelaUX addon which aligned with Kubernetes service, they're `ClusterIP`, `NodePort` and `LoadBalancer`.

 By default the service type is ClusterIP for security.

-If you want to expose your VelaUX dashboard for convenient, you can specify the service type.
+If you want to expose your VelaUX dashboard for convenience, you can specify the service type.

 - `LoadBalancer` type requires your cluster has cloud LoadBalancer available.
     ```shell script